seyerjo/fa2trakt/docs/04_project_structure.md

     - Creating and injecting the "Search on Trakt" button into the page DOM.
     - Handling click events on the injected button.
     - Constructing the appropriate Trakt search URL.
-    - Requesting the browser to open the URL in a new tab via Chrome APIs.
+    - Requesting the browser to open the URL in a new tab using `window.open`.
     - Handling errors and logging using localized messages.
   - **Notable Implementation Details:**
+    - Uses `window.open` to open the Trakt URL in a new tab.
-    - Uses centralized DOM selectors defined in `SELECTORS` constant for robustness.
+    - Uses centralized DOM selectors defined in the `SELECTORS` constant for robustness.
     - Implements error handling for missing DOM elements.
 - **`styles/main.css` (Presentation Layer):**
   - **Responsibility:** Provides the visual styling for the UI elements injected by `content_script.js` (specifically, the `.trakt-search-button`).
 Ensures consistent appearance and responsiveness.